 BALFOUR ALL ANGELS MARKET: Saturdays, July 8-Aug.19, 9:30am-1:30pm, 8551 Busk Rd, Balfour.
 This is a nonprofit event with all proceeds going to the upkeep & maintenance of Balfour's 125 year old church, one of the oldest buildings in the West Kootenays.
 Interested in being a vendor or artist?
 Contact us firstname.lastname@example.org or 250-777-3099.

-SLOCAN VALLEY BLACK ANGUS BEEF: Homegrown, sides/quarters, $100 freezer packs, 5 pound bags soup/marrow or knuckle bones, dog bones 50 pounds $49.99.
-Government inspected, no GMOs, antibiotics, or tranquilizers.
+SLOCAN VALLEY BLACK ANGUS BEEF SALE: BUY HALF A SIDE, ONLY $3.99/lb.
+Homegrown, sides/quarters, $100 freezer packs, 5 pound bags soup/marrow or knuckle bones, dog bones 50 pounds $49.99.
+Government inspected, no GMOs, antibiotics or tranquilizers.
 Home of the happy cows.
-Always delivered.
-Wayne Savinkoff, 250-226-7054.
-Extra lean ground beef and sausage special.
+Delivered.
+Ground beef special, lean and extra lean (hamburger).
+Wayne Savinkoff, 250-226-BEEF.